dae-cpp/dae-cpp.github.io/docs/jacobian-matrix.md

 ```

 {: .highlight }
-User-defined vs analytic Jacobian comparison functionality (element by element) will be added in future versions of the solver.
+*User-defined* Jacobian vs *automatic* Jacobian comparison functionality (element by element) will be added in future versions of the solver.